YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    gtmuser@gtmworkshop:~/VistA/V6.2-000_x86_64/o$ mumps ../../p/\*.m
    gtmuser@gtmworkshop:~/VistA/V6.2-000_x86_64/o$

 Now, you can run VistA with the local modifications.
 In this case, one of the modifications is a fix to a minor bug in VistA: it treats spaces separating source directories in a parenthesized list as part of the directory name, rather than as a separator.
-With the change, when you run a function for example to apply a patch, it correctly puts the new routine in the first source directory even if it is within a parenthesized list of directories.
+With the change, when you run a function - for example, to apply a patch - it correctly puts the new routine in the first source directory even if it is within a parenthesized list of directories.
 In this example, you will run the ^ZTMGRTSET function.
 Notice that the VistA/V6.2-000/p directory is initially empty, but has some tens of files afterwards.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ ls -l VistA/V6.2-000_x86_64/p